Welcome to our care guide to Philodendron Mccolley’s Finale…

 Philodendron Mccolley’s Finale Soil

 They hate to sit in water logged, wet soil, so use a well draining potting mix.
 If using a standard mix, add 20% perlite for drainage.
+You must avoid soggy soil, or you could get root rot, make sure that after watering there is not excess water left over in the tray or saucer under the plant.
+For more on Philodendron soil see our guide on what to buy or how to make your own: Philodendron Soil.

 When To Repot